sven-hash/docs/docs/run-nym-nodes/nodes/gateways.md

      |_| |_|\__, |_| |_| |_|
             |___/

-             (gateway - version 0.12.0)
+             (gateway - version 0.12.1)

 nym-gateway-init
 Initialise the gateway

 USAGE:
-    nym-gateway init [FLAGS] [OPTIONS] --eth_endpoint <eth_endpoint> --host <host> --id <id> --mnemonic <mnemonic> --wallet-address <wallet-address>

-FLAGS:
-    -h, --help            Prints help information
-        --testnet-mode    Set this gateway to work in a testnet mode that would allow clients to bypass bandwidth credential requirement
-    -V, --version         Prints version information

-OPTIONS:
-        --announce-host <announce-host>      The host that will be reported to the directory server --clients-port <clients-port>        The port on which the gateway will be listening for clients gateway- requests
-        --datastore <datastore>              Path to sqlite database containing all gateway persistent data --eth_endpoint <eth_endpoint>        URL of an Ethereum full node that we want to use for getting bandwidth tokens from ERC20 tokens
-        --host <host>                        The custom host on which the gateway will be running for receiving sphinx packets
-        --id <id>                            Id of the gateway we want to create config for.
+    nym-gateway init [FLAGS] [OPTIONS        Id of the gateway we want to create config for.
         --mix-port <mix-port>                The port on which the gateway will be listening for sphinx packets --mnemonic <mnemonic>                Cosmos wallet mnemonic
         --validator-apis <validator-apis>    Comma separated list of endpoints of the validators APIs